naykel76/contactit/readme.md

 <a id="things-to-know"></a>
 ## Things to Know

-- This package requires the `naykel/gotime` starter kit.
+- This package requires the `naykel/gotime` starter kit
-- This package uses Google reCAPTCHA v3 for validation.
+- This package uses Google reCAPTCHA v3 for validation
-- Contact routes are loaded directly from the package.
+- Contact routes are loaded directly from the package

 <a id="installation"></a>
 ## Installation